 The Guillemett family can find its origins within the landscape of Medieval France, particularly in that coastal region once known as Normandy.
 Their name is derived from the popular Norman given name William, which is composed of the elements will, meaning desire, and helm, meaning protection or strength.

 The surname Guillemett was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat and were conjecturally descended from the Comte D'Evroux, in the castle of Evreux.
 Guillemets, also called angle quotes, Latin quotation marks, or French quotation marks are named after Guillaume Le Bé (1525-1598), the French punchcutter and engraver

 Early History of the Guillemett family

-Another 194 words (14 lines of text) covering the years 1070, 1087 and 1816 are included under the topic Early Guillemett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guillemett research.
+Another 149 words (11 lines of text) covering the years 1070, 1087 and 1816 are included under the topic Early Guillemett History in all our PDF Extended History products and printed products wherever possible.

 Guillemett Spelling Variations

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name Guillemett, including Guilaume, Guillaume, Guilaum, Guillamauax, Guillemot, Guillaumie, Guillaumes, Guillaumaud, Guillaumaut, Guillaumard, Guillaumart, De Guillaume and many more.

 Early Notables of the Guillemett family (pre 1700)